shakfu/numchuck/docs/api/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with pychuck quickly.
+This guide will help you get started with numchuck quickly.

 Installation
 ------------